pravinlondhe/VaccineAvailabilityTracker/README.md

 1. Put your pincode in editText
 2. Click on start tracking button

 App will start tracking for entered pincode and if there is vaccine available it will give sound notification.
-App will check vaccine availablity for every 10sec.
+App will check vaccine availablity for every 30sec.

-**NOTE : Don't remove app from back stack.**
+**NOTE : 1.
+Don't remove app from back stack.
+2. Keep in mind that if you run application for longer time it will consume more battery**

 **Screenshot**